himotoyoshi/carray/docs/topics/CACategoricalIterator.md

 ## The reductions

+Each one is the core `CArray` reduction lifted to the category, so the result data type is whatever `CArray#<op>` promotes the value to — asked of the core itself, not restated here.

 | method | result data type | notes |
 |---|---|---|
 | `elements` | int64 | cells classified into the category (includes value-masked cells); alias `group_sizes` |